[REUTERS PHARMA EUROPE 2026]

 Let's talk over coffee.

 Most of my work sits at the intersection of behavioural science and commercial execution.
 Helping omnichannel teams design engagement strategies that actually change prescriber behaviour, not just generate impressions.
-I work on launch planning, customer experience redesign, and the decision architecture behind how brand teams build and execute strategy.
+I work on launch planning, customer experience redesign and the decision architecture behind how brand teams build and execute strategy.

 Book a coffee chat in Barcelona.